 Make sure your phone is unlocked before you go to Spain.
 If you aren’t sure, call your provider and ask!

-The easiest and least expensive way of getting a Spanish phone number is through changing your American SIM card for a Spanish SIM card.
+The easiest and least expensive way of getting a Spanish phone number is through changing your SIM card for a Spanish SIM card (either electronically or physically).
 This is a quick and easy process if your phone is unlocked beforehand.
 It is much more difficult to unlock your phone while in Spain.
-Do it in America!
+Do it before leaving!

 - Cell-phone unlock: T-Mobile